With only 30 days to find the real killer…

 Rick and girlfriend Laura risk their lives tracking key suspects who had motives to kill…

-One of the chapters in our upcoming nonfiction book A Lawyer’s Primer for Writers: From Crimes to Courtrooms is about private investigators, many of whom work with lawyers, some exclusively.
+The following excerpt is from the chapter on private investigators, many of whom work with attorneys, from the nonfiction book A Lawyer’s Primer for Writers: From Crimes to Courtrooms.
 Below are three writers’ questions & our answers about PIs, lawyers and the police.

 Are PIs and Cops Compatible?

-We see PI-cop conflicts all the time in [...]Continue Reading →
+We see PI-cop conflicts all the time in books, TV […]Continue Reading →

 Articles on Private Investigations

 March marks the release of Colleen’s new novel, The Next Right Thing, a private-eye romance that features Las Vegas PI Cammie Copello.
 In conjunction with the book release, Colleen has written several articles on private investigations, geared for writers and others interested in the real world of private detectives. […]Continue Reading →